danieljwait/e2ee-messenger/Writeup/README.md

 Queue

 When the client receives messages from the server, they will have an order.
-Therefore, if the client receives a login success message and inbound text message their order must be preserved.
+Therefore, if the client receives a login success message and an inbound text message their order must be preserved.
 The data structure that will allow the order to be preserved is a queue.
 Queues are first in first out (FIFO) data structures so if the program enqueues incoming messages and dequeues messages to process them there will be no altering of the message order.
 The same applies to the server program when it receives multiple requests from the same client: all the requests will need to be stored in a queue to preserver order.

 Dictionary